pfin/claudesidian-mcp/README.md

 - MCP server binds locally; no remote listeners are opened.
 - All file operations stay inside the active vault.
 - Network calls happen only when you use remote LLM providers (per provider API keys).
+- Embeddings download the local model once (desktop only) and then run fully on-device; the model is cached locally.
 - Local WebLLM Nexus model runs entirely on-device with WebGPU.

 ---